Value chain services

 Richard Henderson, EHS Performance and Reporting Lead, GSK

-thyssenkrupp provides components, steel and systems for a wide range of sectors worldwide.
-Evaluating the upstream and downstream impact of their business globally has provided a better understanding of how each business unit’s product innovations and technical expertise can be used to achieve reductions beyond their direct operational control.
+We worked with thyssenkrupp to create a value chain footprinting tool to evaluate the upstream and downstream impact of the business globally, providing a better understanding of how the company's product innovations and technical expertise can be used to achieve reductions beyond their direct operational control.